BUNDLE PRICING

 • Increasing the average order value: A bundle encourages customers to buy more than they planned by highlighting the savings they’ll enjoy.

-• Selling off slow-moving inventory: including a slow-moving product in a bundle allows you to maximize its value without having to slash its unit price.
+• Selling off slow-moving inventory: Including a slow-moving product in a bundle allows you to maximize its value without having to lower its unit price.

 • Building loyalty: A well-designed bundle delivers a comprehensive experience that fosters greater loyalty than a standalone product.